-California imposes no limit on how much can be awarded in non-economic damages.
+Bakersfield CA imposes no limit on how much can be awarded in non-economic damages.
 For this reason, it usually makes up the largest part of the surviving family’s final settlement or verdict amount.

 It’s rare, but if the circumstances of the defendant’s actions were particularly hateful, punitive damages may be awarded.
 This is done more to punish the defendant.
 By making an example of them, the court hopes to discourage others from acting in the same manner.

 I was Seriously Injured in a Bakersfield Car Accident, But I Had No Car Insurance at the Time.
-Can Your Firm Help Me?
+Can Your Law Firm Help Me?

 It depends.
 Generally, if you were driving your car without insurance, you’d be severely limited in what you could recover for your injuries in an accident.
 This is because of Proposition 213.

-California drivers must carry auto insurance on the vehicles they drive.
+Drivers in Bakersfield must carry auto insurance on the vehicles they drive.
 Not doing so is considered reckless and illegal.
 Under Prop 213 these drivers can only collect economic damages for their injuries.
 Non-economic damages wouldn’t be available to them.